danhbuidcn/go_fundamental/README.md

 This repository contains resources and code examples for learning the Go programming language.
 The `README` provides instructions for setting up and running Go, along with links to different folders that cover various aspects of Go programming.

+The Go language was developed with the criteria of simplicity, efficiency, and ease of maintenance, aiming at writing clear and fast code.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Setup](#setup)